 Peace Corps Community Connect

 We’re thrilled to announce the launch of Peace Corps Community Connect.
-The goal of this important new initiative goes to the heart of our mission to build a diverse and welcoming Peace Corps community.
+The goal of this important initiative goes to the heart of our mission to build a diverse and welcoming Peace Corps community.
 We’re doing this with an eye on the future and the work that’s in front of us.
 Why?
-The Peace Corps community and the agency are at a point of inflection.
-With all Volunteers brought home amid the global pandemic, we need to connect, inform, and engage our community like never before.
+Our community is stronger together.

 Let’s talk CommUNITY.
 Here’s how it will help affiliate groups.